MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 - Predictable recurring revenue.
 - Better cash flow management

-## Turn subscription order functionality on
+## Turn on subscription order functionality

-To get started management subscriptions, you must first turn the subscription order functionality on.
+To get started managing subscriptions, you must first turn on the subscription order functionality.

-To turn subscription order functionality on, follow these steps.
+To turn on subscription order functionality, follow these steps.

 1. In the left navigation pane, select **Settings**, and then select **General app settings**.
 1. Select **Order handling preferences**, and then select **Manage**.